 Investigators started forensic testing to compare Turner’s hair to the hair found in the garbage bag, and the bedspread fibres to the fibres found on Lisa’s body.

 Police returned to Turner’s house after the testing results came back in the fall of 1974, and conducted a fourth interview with their prime suspect.
 It was then that Turner was asked to take a polygraph test in regards to his recollection of what happened that Halloween night.
 Turner initially refused until pressure from law enforcement caused him to acquiesce.
 Turner’s lie detector results mostly came back inconclusive, leaving police unsatisfied, so they asked for a second test to be done.

 This time Turner refused but made a suggestion to police that perhaps Lisa’s murder had been an accident.
 Investigators jumped on this opening and the results were a two-hour conversation that saw Turner confess to seeing Lisa French inside his doorway, taking her into his bedroom and raping her.
-He claimed he never strangled the child, but that rather her death was an accident, that at some point during the rape he noticed she was no longer breathing.
+He claimed he never strangled the child, but rather her death was an accident, that at some point during the rape he noticed she was no longer breathing.
 He told detectives that he was, “highly sexually motivated” at the time of the crime.